The UK left the European Union (EU) on 31 January 2020. It then entered into a transition period, which came to an end on 31 December 2020.

-Applicants who are eligible to apply via the EU/EEA route will be able to apply for recognition of their qualification through the ‘general systems’ route outlined in the EU professional qualifications directive.
+Eligible applicants applying via the EU/EEA route will have their qualification considered through the 'general systems' route outlined in the EU professional qualifications directive.

 Qualification evaluation and recognition

-In the first stage of your application, we'll ask you for some information about your qualification so we can determine whether your qualification has prepared you for the nursing associate profession.
+We'll assess your qualification so we can determine whether it has prepared you for the nursing associate profession.